abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 bower install purescript-foreign-generic --save
 ```

-Now we can load up the module in the purescript repl and try out the JSON conversion features:
+Now we can load up the module in the purescript REPL and try out the JSON conversion features:

 ```haskell
 $ pulp repl